tulamili/bin4tsv-2018/README.md

 Sofware name :
   - bin4tsv ; my original internal code name, considering the rule of CPAN library naming rule.
   - Kabutomushi  ; my colleagues call so.

+Installation :
+  1-1.
+Requires Perl 5 installation beforehand.
+5.1 is minimum, 5.14 or more is desirable.
+  1-2.
+The simplest way to use my software is just copy and paste each of the programs of my software.
+  1-3.
+Some of the programs I created requires additional installation of necessary libraries from CPAN.
+       (The error message would show that the additional installation is necessary when you use the program.)